StevenG0211/k6-performance-testing-demo/README.md

-# k6 Performance Testing Project
+# k6 Performance Testing Project (Local Execution)

-A production-ready k6 performance testing project with TypeScript support, following Grafana k6 best practices.
+A local-first k6 performance testing project with TypeScript support, following Grafana k6 best practices.
+The sample tests target an httpbin instance that you run yourself in Docker; no remote services or hosted CI pipelines are required.

 ## Features